Koh Phi Phi Diving Sites

 This Shark Point is famed for its leopard sharks.
 If you don't see them swimming past on their own errands, you will see them sleeping peacefully on the sand around the reef.

-Whilst on the reef you'll see schools of blue-lined snappers and harlequin sweetlips, amongst the colourful featherstars, plume worms and crinoids.
+Whilst on the reef scuba divers will see schools of blue-lined snappers and harlequin sweetlips, amongst the colourful featherstars, plume worms and crinoids.
 You can also enjoy searching in the crags for moray eels, black and white banded sea snakes, porcupinefish, boxfish, lobsters and red octopus.

-Dive The World Recommendations: Bida Nok and Bida Nai.
+Dive The World Thailand Recommendations: Bida Nok and Bida Nai.

 You can dive the Phi Phi Islands all year round, with optimal conditions existing from February to May.
 At this time the water temperatures are at their highest, peaking around 30°C and visibility is also at the year round high of up to 30m.
 27°C is about the coldest you can expect underwater here and this occurs in the months of January and February.